lauraantao/lauraantao.github.io/_pages/cv.md

 Education
 ======
-* 2017    PhD in Biology and Ecology of Global Change, University of St Andrews
+<pre class="tab">* 2017    PhD in Biology and Ecology of Global Change, University of St Andrews
 * 2008    MSc in Marine Ecology, University of Lisbon
 * 2007    BSc in Environmental Marine Biology, University of Lisbon